en9inerd/sdfm/README.md

-# sdfm - Simple Dotfiles Manager
+# sdfm - Simple DotFiles Manager

 A lightweight Bash tool for managing your dotfiles in a Git repository with easy backup and environment switching.